Five Jobs in Sports Broadcasting

 While enrolled in a broadcast program, you may find that you prefer writing to reporting.
 Broadcast writers working in the sports industry are those who create the content that reporters use when sitting in front of the camera.
 They come up with questions to ask in interviews with professional athletes, but they also create the shorter reports given on local news stations.
 You might find a job working for a major network like ESPN too and helping write content used in a documentary or special show.

 Broadcast journalism changed quite a bit due to the popularity of the internet, and it’s likely that this field will continue changing in the future.
-While the need for on-air reporters will drop over the coming years, the need for those capable of working online and in other fields will rise.
+While the need for on-air reporters may drop over the coming years, the need for those with strong social media skills will rise.
 Sports broadcasting jobs include positions in writing and editing.

 Related Resources: